 EcoVision is delighted to announce its progression in the next phase of the European Citizen-Led Renovation (CLR) Enablers Project.
 A Europe-wide initiative focused on empowering communities to take the lead in home energy renovations.

 Now entering its third phase, the project explores how citizen-led renovation can be developed and expanded across Europe.
-As an Enabler, EcoVision will work directly with local community organisations, known as CLR Collectives, such as Kantoher Development Group (Limerick)Galway Energy Co-operative, and Killeedy Community Housing Association (Limerick).
+As an Enabler, EcoVision will work directly with local community organisations, known as CLR Collectives.
+These are Kantoher Development Group (Limerick), Galway Energy Co-operative, Killeedy Community Housing Association (Limerick) and most recently Thurles Sustainable Energy Community (Tipperary).

 Each community group is at a different stage of its retrofit journey, and tailored training will be provided to help them build the skills and confidence needed to bring local homes forward for renovation.
 These groups will act as local coordinators, equipped to guide homeowners through the process and connect them with available supports and expertise.